-AT BEDTIME IT HELPS TO UNDERSTAND if you
+AT BEDTIME IT HELPS TO UNDERSTAND if you require a snack before going to bed.

 BEFORE AND AFTER PHYSICAL ACTIVITY

 HELPS TO DECIDE

 WHETHER TO DELAY

 or postpone exercise or to have a snack before you begin to exercise.

 MONITORING AROUND EXERCISE HELPS TO UNDERSTAND how exercise impacts blood glucose levels and whether there are any long-term effects on blood glucose.